glondu/belenios/doc/instructions-en.md

 a private credential to each voter.

-**Setup.** During the setup of the election, the credential authority first obtains a private url that allows her to retrieve the voter list `voters.txt`.
+**Setup.** During the setup of the election, the credential authority first obtains a private link.
+She must follow the link, and make sure the URL of the resulting page has the following form:
+`PREFIX/draft/credentials.html#UUID-TOKEN`.

+On this page, there is the voter list.
 The credential authority must verify with the committee in charge of the election that this list is correct, as well as the weight of each voter in case of a weighted vote;

 Then the authority has two options to generate the credentials:
 - either click on `Generate` on her browser;